 - An unexplained fever lasting more than a day or two

-Although ulcerative colitis usually isn't fatal, it's a serious disease that, in some cases, may cause life-threatening complications.
+Although ulcerative colitis usually isn't fatal, it's a serious disease.
+In some cases, ulcerative colitis may cause life-threatening complications.

 Heredity also seems to play a role in that ulcerative colitis is more common in people who have family members with the disease.
 However, most people with ulcerative colitis don't have this family history.